snapauthapp/sdk-typescript/README.md

 snapAuth.handleAutofill(onSignIn)
 ```

+Unlike the direct startRegister and startAuth calls, handleAutofill CAN and SHOULD be called as early in the page lifecycle is possible (_not_ in response to a user gesture).
+This helps ensure that autofill can occur when a user interacts with the form field.

 > [!TIP]
 > Re-use the `handleAutofill` callback in the traditional flow to create a consistent experience:

 ```typescript
 const validateAuth = async (auth: AuthResponse) => {
   if (auth.ok) {